Kinoma/SourceDocumentation/kinoma-copy-styleguide.md

 See also **User Interface Elements**.

+**Micro USB**
+Not hyphenated.
+Always capitalize "Micro."

 **microSD**
-Always cap this way (never initial cap, so avoid using at beginning of sentence).
+Always capitalize this way (never initial cap, so avoid using at beginning of sentence).

 **MIME type**
 Note the capitalization.

+**Mini USB**
+Not hyphenated.
+Always capitalize "Mini."

 **Modes**
 Capitalize the picture viewer modes Browse, Zoom & Rotate, and Pan.